 Graduated from Pan American College (Now U.T.
-Edinburg) with B.A. degree in accounting in May, 1961.
-Accepted a position with the Texas State Comptroller of Public Accounts in June, 1961.
+Edinburg) with a B.A. degree in accounting in May 1961.
+Accepted a position with the Texas State Comptroller of Public Accounts in June 1961.
 In October 1961, accepted a position as Fiscal Accountant with the U. S. Veterans Administration (Now Dept. of Veterans Affairs) in Amarillo, Texas.
-In June 1962, transferred to U.S. Army Audit Agency in San Antonio, Texas as internal auditor.
+In June 1962, transferred to U.S. Army Audit Agency in San Antonio, Texas as an internal auditor.
 In June 1966 accepted a position with the Internal Revenue Service in San Antonio.
 In 1971 transferred to Austin, Texas with the Internal Revenue Service as GS-12.
-Licensed to practice as a Certified Public Accountant in Texas in October, 1978.
+Licensed to practice as a Certified Public Accountant in Texas in October 1978.

-Promoted to Internal Revenue Agent GS 13 in March, 1982.
-This position included examination of business tax returns, including individual, corporation, partnership, and trust returns plus details an acting group manager, On-Job-Trainer, Review staff, Taxpayer advocate specialist, and other duties as assigned.
-Joseph retired from Internal Revenue Service in July, 1998.
+Promoted to Internal Revenue Agent GS 13 in March 1982.
+This position included the examination of business tax returns, including individual, corporation, partnership, and trust returns plus details as an acting group manager, On-Job-Trainer, Review staff, Taxpayer advocate specialist, and other duties as assigned.
+Joseph retired from Internal Revenue Service in July 1998.

 In January 1999, established an accounting practice, to prepare tax returns and represent clients in Collection, Examination, and Appeals Divisions of the Internal Revenue Service.

 Joseph has been associated with Sage Investigations, LLC since January 2002.